 Video quality switching gives you the ability to serve the right quality of video to all of your viewers and customers.
 With quality switching, every visitor can choose a quality appropriate to their bandwidth restrictions.
 You no longer need to worry about your video not playing on mobile or looking pixelated on large screens.

-And how does quality switching work?
+How does quality switching work

 Play the video and pick the quality in options on the controlbar.
 The video quality will switch on the go.
 The selected preferred quality is stored as a cookie and therefore you get your preferred quality across the site (matching video site-wide) Of course, the viewer can switch the quality again anytime.

-The above player plays mobile (480x272), standard definition (640x360) and high definition (940x544) MP4 and WebM videos (for best browser compatibility as 70% of browsers use MP4 and the rest Adobe Flash WebM format).
+The above player plays mobile (480×272), standard definition (640×360) and high definition (940×544) MP4 and WebM videos.

 How to Implement Quality Switching with FV Player